Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

   - For uninstallation, `pip uninstall <package name>` will uninstall a package.
 For me, the best way is to use a `virtualenv` folder and simply delete the folder once I don't need it.
 I am not sure if Mininet users will like it though.

 #### Plan for the this week (17-21 June):
 - I am currently working on the user registration page (item no. 5 above) in djangopypi2.
 It currently only supports adding new user through the admin panel, which is not supposed to be accessible to anyone but the admin.
 This shouldn't take more than 2 days.
+[DONE]
 - I will setup a free Amazon EC2 instance as well.
 I will set VNC and the djangopypi2 running there so you can track my progress by using VNC to the EC2 instance and running the browser.
 I have no idea how long this will take.
+[DONE]
 - Remaining time will be spent to develop either of item no. 3, 4, 6.
 I will most likely leave item no. 4 for later though.

 ### Complete system/VM/experiment archive